isayahc/docs-qachat/README.md

 [Include additional usage instructions and examples]

 ## Contributing
-Contributions to Docs QAchat are welcome.
-[Include contribution guidelines]
+Contributions to LC-Gradio-DocsAI are welcome.
+Here's how you can contribute:

+1. Fork the repository.
+2. Create a new branch (git checkout -b feature/YourFeature).
+3. Make changes and commit (git commit -m 'Add some feature').
+4. Push to the branch (git push origin feature/YourFeature).
+5. Create a new Pull Request.

 ## Support
-For support, contact [Support Contact Information].
+For support, please open an issue here on Github.

 ## Authors and Acknowledgement
 - [Name]
-- Acknowledgements to the contributors of the used models and technologies.
+- Thanks to contributors of all the awesome open-source LLMs, LangChain, HuggingFace, Chroma Vector Store, FAISS and Graido UI.

 ## License
 This project is licensed under the [License] - see the LICENSE file for details.